We focus on disease prevention by providing our clients with information about sound management for their herds.

 We are seeing this part of our practice grow and a number of clients are on one of our herd health programs.
 Herd health programs encompass all aspects of management.
 We evaluate the herd, consult with the client and make recommendations regarding nutrition, reproduction, vaccination, parasite control, marketing, biosecurity, record keeping etc. We make scheduled visits to the farm to perform pregnancy diagnosis, breeding soundness evaluations and other routine procedures.
 Some of our visits will simply involve an evaluation of the cattle, environment and records.
 We can then sit down and discuss problems or progress that has been made.
 Contact us if you are interested in these services.

-We can help with ration formulation specific to age, sex and stage of development of the group you are feeding.
 We can facilitate having your feed tested to ensure that nutritional needs are being met and can provide information on alternate feed sources.
 We have a core sampler in the clinic that should be used in 20-30 bales to get a good representative sample.
 If we suspect toxins in the feed, we can also send samples to the lab to determine if this is the case.

 Water sources should be fit for livestock consumption and tested if this is questionable.